pwinckles/card-game-rules/traditional/tarot/SlovenianTarok.md

 The remaining cards that the declarer did not select count for the opponents at the end of the hand.

+If the called king was found in the talon, then the declarer must play alone.
+However, if they select the group of cards that contains the called king, and win a trick with the same king, then they additionally win the remainder of the talon that would normally count for the opposition.

-If the declarer's contract does not allow them to exchange cards, then the entire stock is set aside unseen and counts for the opponents at the end of the hand.
+If the declarer's contract does not allow them to exchange cards, then the entire talon is set aside unseen and counts for the opponents at the end of the hand.

 If the declarer bid Solo One, Solo Two, or Solo Three, then they can optionally upgrade their contract to **Color Valat** after the exchange.
 Color Valat cannot otherwise be bid, and is scored the same as Color Valat Without.

-TODO note about capturing talon when called king found

-## Calling a Partner

-After the exchange, if the contract allows it, the declarer calls for a partner by naming a king that they do not hold in their hand.
-A queen may be named if they hold all of the kings.
-The player who holds the called king does not reveal themselves.
-Their identity becomes known only by playing the called card.
-The declarer may call a king that they hold, in which case they play alone against the others, but doing so does not increase the value of the contract.

 ## Announcements